home-assistant/home-assistant.io/source/_includes/common-tasks/enable_entities.md

 ## Enabling or disabling entities

-Some entities are disabled by default.
+Some {% term entities %} are disabled by default.

-There are different ways to enable entities.
+There are different ways to enable {% term entities %}.
 You can enable a single entity in the entity settings, or you can enable multiple entities at once from the list of entities.

 ### To enable or disable a single entity